AdamSobieski/Argumentation/README.md

         return self._claim
 ```

-A `BridgingArgument`, meanwhile, is a type of argument which represents and argues a relationship between a number of premises and a conclusion.
+A `BridgingArgument` is a type of argument which represents and argues a relationship between a number of premises and a conclusion.
 This abstract base class starts to resemble some [philosophical definitions of arguments](https://plato.stanford.edu/entries/argument/): "a complex symbolic structure where some parts, known as the premises, offer support to another part, the conclusion."

 ```python
 TARGUMENT = TypeVar("TARGUMENT", bound=Argument, default=Argument)